Beam1pnzaza/WRO.Easykids-OMO/README.md

 # Team Easykids-OMO
 ![logo_EasyKids_re2](https://github.com/Beam1pnzaza/WRO.Easykids-OMO/assets/86812911/69b41d62-23bd-4415-baf0-bb4b772216d2)
 ### **Team member**
-**🛠-Papangkorn Nirawatsuwan  🛠-Auttanon Jakkawarn 🛠-Noraprot Aunnahajak**
+**🛠1-Papangkorn Nirawatsuwan  🛠2-Auttanon Jakkawarn 🛠3-Noraprot Aunnahajak**
 #
   *Welcome to the documentation of Team Easykids-OMO's remarkable journey in the prestigious World Robot Olympiad 2023 (WRO).
 This document is a testament to the dedication, creativity, and ingenuity displayed by us throughout this exciting and challenging competition.*